nobl/ioBroker.senec/README.md

 - Added control.RebootAppliance to initiate appliance reboot.
 Only works if local lala.cgi is available and connected.
 Function requires extra permission via adapter settings.
 Please use responsible!
 - Fixed incremential back-off for local polling.
 - Moved local appliance control settings into own tab.
+- Concurrency for API requests can now be controlled via settings.
+Please be cautious!
+Senec API is fragile.
+Go with 1 concurrent request if you experience issues.
+- You can now enable diagnostics for api-request-queue.
+You can log them to 'info' log or have them in _api.diagnostics.queue.*
+- Reduced local polling interval for lowPrio to 5 minutes.
 - Dependency updates

 ### 2.4.8 (2026-03-14)